-Many contracting agencies prefer the contractor to provide equipment under a lease arrangement.
-In this arrangement, the contractor will charge a certain amount per month for each piece of equipment as a part of the contract.
+Many contracting authorities prefer the contractor to provide the equipment (option 1 above).
+In this arrangement, the contractor will often charge a certain amount per month for each piece of equipment as a part of the contract.
+From a legal perspective, this approach is straightforward and the preferred approach.
+It should only be departed from where commercial considerations dictate that this is not possible.

-Payment provisions
+3. Payment provisions